mecha-cms/genome/README.md

  - `$pages` variable is now a generator.
 Every page data in it will be loaded only if you iterate over the generator.
  - Removed plugin feature.
 There are no such thing called “plugin” in this version.
 They are now simply called “extension”.
  - Removed language and layout switcher features.
 Now we no longer have the ability to change themes through configuration files, and therefore there will only be one theme on every website built with Mecha.
- - Added ability to read special file named `task.php` file.
+ - Added ability to read special file named `task.php`.
  - Removed ability to read special file named `__index.php` and `index__.php`.
 Only `index.php` file that will be read automatically.

 ### 2.0.0